« Back to all events

 The paper was part of the Refresh conference stream.
-Using the findings from TEG’s ‘Lending and Borrowing Experiences Report’ (Dew:2017) as a starting point, it will outline the barriers, and how through a framework of training, mentoring and small procedural changes these may be removed, resulting in fruitful partnerships, benefiting participating institutions, as well as the public through the resulting exhibitions.
+Using the findings from TEG’s ‘Lending and Borrowing Experiences Report’ (Dew:2017) as a starting point, it outlines the barriers, and how through a framework of training, mentoring and small procedural changes these may be removed, resulting in fruitful partnerships, benefiting participating institutions, as well as the public through the resulting exhibitions.
 It argues that change of this nature is only possible when organisations are open to collaboration; that borrowing activity should be considered a partnership, not a transactional activity.

 We launched the TEG Lending and Borrowing Experiences Report on Thursday 16th November.
 Thank you to everyone who joined us in Manchester.

 The report, based on wide-reaching sector research, proposes steps to encourage effective and impactful lending and borrowing and was introduced by Liz Johnson, Senior Manager, Museums Review, Arts Council England.
 Download MA Conference 2017 presentation

 TEG presented details of exhibitions available to tour internationally at the MUSCON Conference 2017 in Helsinki, from the 20-23 September 2017, on behalf of TEG members Art Works for Change, House of Illustration and People Dancing.